emagarotto/AI-Native-Design-Patterns-ReadMe/README.md

 ## License

-MIT - use these patterns freely.
+MIT — use these patterns freely.
 Attribution appreciated.

-(c) 2026 Magarottos, Inc.
+© 2026 Magarottos, Inc.